The DeanBeat: Ubisoft’s Mythic Quest is a TV show that doesn’t look down on gamers

 In one hilarious episode, Kotaku writes about how the game has become a haven for white supremacists.
 Tangles with hackers and big live events draw everyone back into the game.
 Reddit and Steam come up in passing.
 The posters on the walls and desk toys are also things that gamers will pick up on, Altman said.

-“It goes well beyond Easter Eggs,” McElhenney said.
+“It goes well beyond Easter eggs,” McElhenney said.
 “We present some of the more negative and toxic elements too.
 We felt if we didn’t do that, it would feel false.”

 The show offers a peek inside a game studio and all of its warts.
 I found the modern-day references made the show feel contemporary.